Medically Reviewed By

 - The 5-year survival rate for stage 2 lung cancer is above 50%.

-- The main symptoms of stage 2 lung cancer are breathing issues, coughing, chest pain and a lower appetite.
+- The main symptoms of stage 2 lung cancer are breathing issues, coughing, chest pain and a decreased appetite.

 What Is Stage 2 Lung Cancer?

-Stage 2 lung cancer is one of the four stages of lung cancer that doctors diagnose after a biopsy or blood test.
-Non-small-cell lung cancer is the disease in 80% of lung cancer cases.
+Stage 2 lung cancer is one of the four stages of lung cancer that doctors diagnose after a fluid or tissue biopsy.
+Non-small-cell is the type of lung cancer found in 80% of lung cancer cases.

-Stage 1 is the earliest possible diagnosis of non-small-cell lung cancer, and stage 4 is the most advanced type of cancer.
-Stage 2 is still considered an early diagnosis with a localized tumor.
+Stage 1 is the earliest stage of non-small cell lung cancer, and stage 4 is the most extensive stage of cancer.
+Stage 2 is still considered an early diagnosis with a localized lung tumor.

-- Cancer has not reached the nearby lymph nodes
+- Cancer has not spread to nearby lymph nodes

-- The lung cancer may have reached the main bronchus (airway from the windpipe to the lung) or spread to the innermost membrane layer around the lung
+- The lung cancer may have spread to the main bronchus (airway from the windpipe to the lung) or spread to the innermost membrane layer around the lung

-Stage 2B is the first stage where cells possibly reach the lymph nodes near the lungs.
+Stage 2B is the first stage of lung cancer where cells possibly have spread to lymph nodes within the lungs.
 Stage 2B is divided into two additional sub-stages: 2B1 and 2B2.